 Flavonoids are one of the compounds that mallow has.
 They have a beneficial effect on hypertension, cardiovascular disorders, hypercholesterolemia, inflammation, diabetes, asthma, allergies, cancers, and rheumatic diseases.
 Mallow has an antioxidant effect.

 These flavonoids act as antioxidants in inflammatory processes.
 The anti-inflammatory effect appears as a consequence of their involvement in the metabolism of arachidonic acid, which consequently prevents the formation of prostaglandins (which causes pain).
 Therefore mallow is a good herb when having stomach inflammation and stomach related problems.

 Ginger is one of the oldest spices and very common in treating diseases and health problems today.
 It is very useful in fighting against gastric and digestive disorders.

 Smaller quantities of ginger stimulate the secretion of digestive juices, thus helping to eliminate gastrointestinal disturbances.
-The freshest ginger root is the most effective. .
-Make a ginger tea from the roots or you can also use ginger powder.
-In case of heartburn, cook ginger tea, but do not add sugar to it (you can mix some honey in it).
+The freshest ginger root is the most effective.
+Make ginger tea from the roots or you can also use ginger powder.
+In the case of heartburn, cook the tea, but do not add sugar to it (you can mix some honey in it).

 Ginger is a natural solution for heartburn and it also reduces the level of cholesterol in the blood.
-No matter what health condition you are in, go ahead and prepare yourself a ginger tea.
+No matter what health condition you have, go ahead and prepare yourself a tea from this amazing spice.
 It will do a big favor to your body.